 Rubber tree plants are pretty hardy and can technically be pruned at any time of year – but they respond best to pruning in late spring or early summer.
 This is also an excellent time to take cuttings since they typically root faster and have a better success rate.
-Here are some quick steps to pruning your rubber tree plant when the time comes.
+Here are some rubber tree plant care in pruning your plants when the time comes.

 Remove Dead Or Diseased Branches Throughout The Year